 Anyone who suspects that a loved one is abusing barbiturates should discuss the situation with an individual who has been in recovery for substance use disorder for a significant period of time, a licensed mental health professional who treats individuals with substance use disorders, or with a social support group for relatives of individuals with these disorders, such as Al-Anon, before attempting to take action.
 If there is a potential crisis situation, one may not have time to discuss a strategy with someone else and instead may have to intervene directly; however, in most cases, it is wise to get assistance and advice from others who have experience with the situation.

 Finding individuals who are in recovery for substance use disorders or who treat these disorders is not a difficult task.
 One can simply check with their local mental health community center for times and places of recovery group meetings, find meeting times and places online, find local therapists who treat substance use disorders online or through community mental health centers, or discuss the situation with nurses or psychiatrists who treat these disorders.
 In addition, many comprehensive addiction treatment programs exist that can guide families toward appropriate resources.

-The goal should be to help the individual realize that they have a problem and get them to consider treatment as opposed to venting any anger or frustration upon the person.
+The goal should be to help the individual realize that they have a problem and get them to consider a medical detox program in orange county as opposed to venting any anger or frustration upon the person.

 Individuals with substance use disorders typically respond more positively to concern, warmth, and an open attitude and approach as opposed to coercion.